-Parking shortages are visible every evening: a shopper circling a block at5:30pm, delivery vans double‑parked on narrow lanes, HGVs queuing for the nearest layover.
+Parking shortages are visible every evening: a shopper circling a block at 5:30 pm, delivery vans double‑parked on narrow lanes, HGVs queuing for the nearest layover.
 The tension is tactile — you hear horns, feel the squeeze between bumpers, and watch drivers accept tighter clearances.
 Those moments are symptoms of long-standing constraints: fixed curb and lot footprints, larger modern vehicles, denser urban populations, and growing freight needs.

-UK parking bay rules have not moved much since1976; the standard bay remains2.4 m by4.8 m.
-Yet many recent vehicles, especially SUVs and wider family cars, effectively exceed the comfortable envelope for those bays.
-That mismatch reduces usable capacity and raises conflict at curbside.
-At the other end of the scale, truck drivers face a distinct crisis: secure overnight and layover parking are limited, forcing risky roadside or illegal parking and creating systemic costs for supply chains.
+That mismatch reduces usable capacity and raises conflict at the curbside.
+At the other end of the scale, truck drivers face a distinct crisis: secure overnight and layover parking is limited, forcing risky roadside or illegal parking and creating systemic costs for supply chains.

-How AV self‑parking systems address shortages
+How do AV self‑parking systems address shortages?

 Autonomous self‑parking doesn’t create land, but it shifts how existing space is used.
 These systems combine sensor perception, mapping, and motion control to place vehicles more tightly and reliably than many human drivers, and to automate staged or stacked storage that would be impractical manually.